Ciro23/money-over-time/README.md

 A tool to manage and analyze financial records.
 It's helpful to whoever tracks financial movements because of the two main features:
 1. `plot`: displays a plot graph showing the amount of money over time.
-2. `diff`: tracks all accountability errors between a source set of financial records and a reference file (for example between a manually updated CSV/XLSX file and the bank document with all the actual records).
+2. `diff`: tracks all accountability errors between a source set of financial records and a reference file (for example between a manually updated CSV/XLSX file and the document exported from the bank website with all the actual records).

 This program can read both CSV and XLSX files, which are going to be referenced as "record files" in this document.
-It's required that record files contain column headers in the first rows, which must include a column to indicate when movements occurred and another one with the amount: the date format and the name of such columns are arbitrary and can be later specified when using this program.
+It's required that record files contain column headers in the first rows, which must include a column to indicate when movements occurred and another one with the amount: the date format and the name of such columns are arbitrary as they can be later customized when using this program.
 Example records file:
 ```
-id,date,amount
+id,date,amount,account
-1,1/12/2023,10
+1,1/12/2023,10,cash
-2,2/12,2023,30
+2,2/12,2023,30,cash
-3,3/12,2023,-50
+3,3/12,2023,-50,debit card
 ```
 ## Usage
 #### Case sensitiveness
-When specifying the label of the date and amount column, the parameters are handled in a case-insensitive manner.
+When specifying the label of the date and amount column, the values are handled in a case-insensitive manner.
 #### Default arguments
-There are the default values used when their respective arguments are not specified:
+These are the default values used when their respective arguments are not specified:
 - Cells delimiter: ",";
 - Date format: "%d/%m/%Y";
 - Date label: "date";